awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 Do not enable the MySQL Performance Schema on Amazon Aurora MySQL T2 instances\.
 If the Performance Schema is enabled, the T2 instance might run out of memory\.

-When you use a T2 instance for the primary instance or Aurora Replicas in an Aurora MySQL DB cluster, we recommend the following:
+When you use a T2 instance as a DB instance in an Aurora MySQL DB cluster, we recommend the following:
 + If you use a T2 instance as a DB instance class in your DB cluster, then we recommend that all instances in your DB cluster use the same DB instance class\.
 For example, if you use `db.t2.medium` for your primary instance, then we recommend that you use `db.t2.medium` for your Aurora Replicas as well\.
 + Monitor your CPU Credit Balance \(`CPUCreditBalance`\) to ensure that it is at a sustainable level\.
 That is, CPU credits are being accumulated at the same rate as they are being used\.